SongzhuZhang10/GasStation/README.md

 ---

-# The Gas Station Simulation
+# The Gas Station Simulation Model
 The Chevron chain of gas stations plans to build a new gas station on the University campus.
 Your task is to provide a real-time simulation of this, the specification of which is given below.
 The static architecture for the software is given in a separate document [The Gas Station Architecture](The_Gas_Station_Architecture.pdf).
 You should read this document in conjunction with the architecture document; otherwise, it won’t make much sense.

 ## Design Specifications